 South Carolina | SC Picture Project | Laurens County Photos | Horseshoe Falls

-The SC Department of Parks, Recreation and Tourism says that in 1780 Edward Musgrove, who once owned these lands, allowed British Loyalists to use his property for their hospital.
+The SC Department of Parks, Recreation and Tourism says that in 1780 Edward Musgrove, who once owned these lands, allowed British Loyalists to use his property for their hospital during the Revolutionary War.
 However, Musgrove’s daughter Mary helped a Patriot soldier hide from the British troops in a small cave near these falls.

-Many thanks to photographer Sarah J Brown of Fountain Inn for providing this lovely photo she took in October 2011.
-She says that Horseshoe Falls is “a nice surprise after a beautiful short hike.
+Photographer Sarah J. Brown says that Horseshoe Falls is “a nice surprise after a beautiful short hike.
 These several small cascades were worth the drive on a Sunday afternoon.”